jsc604/scheduler/README.md

 I have used Cypress for end-to-end testing and Jest for unit testing to ensure that the app is functioning correctly and efficiently.
 I also utilized Storybook to develop and document the UI components in isolation.

+Additionally, I have created custom hooks to manage the state of the scheduler and make it more reusable.

 Here's a demo of the scheduler in action:

 ![GIF Working mode](https://github.com/jsc604/scheduler/blob/master/docs/development%20mode.gif?raw=true)

+Here is a demo of the scheduler when running into an error:

 ![GIF Error mode](https://github.com/jsc604/scheduler/blob/master/docs/Error%20Mode.gif?raw=true)